 Tax rates for a family trust

-A family trust typically pays zero tax on income from within the trust.
-Instead, the income is distributed to the beneficiaries, who are taxed at their personal tax rates.
 The trustee of the fund decides who within the family receives the distributions.
 They are free to distribute the income to as many beneficiaries as they see fit.
-However, you must always check your trust deed to ensure that certain beneficiaries are included within its guidelines.
+You can always check your trust deed to determine the eligible beneficiaries included.

 Example of family trust tax benefits

 But say the same business operates as a family trust, using the example of a mum and dad business with an adult child working in the business.
 The business owner/s can now split their income among their family members instead of it being taxed in one person's name.
 If split equally, each family member would receive approximately $66.6k each.
 As each family member is taxed at their individual tax rates on this distribution, the combined tax payable would reduce to approximately $40k in total.
-This is a tax saving of $27k every year.
+This is a tax saving of $27k each year.

-Can family trust funds be taxed?
+How is a family trust taxed?

 The non-resident beneficiary tax